BP-H/superNova_2177/README.md

 supernova-federate create --creator Alice --config HARMONY_WEIGHT=0.9

 # Cast a vote on a fork

 supernova-federate vote <fork_id> --voter Bob --vote yes
 ````

+The UI listens on [http://localhost:8888](http://localhost:8888) by default.
+Append `?healthz=1` to the URL and you should see `ok` when the server is running.

 ## 🔧 Local Development